-Prereq: Passed Algebra 1/1B Course and Regents with a 65% of higher
+Prereq: Passed Algebra 1/1B Course and Regents with a 65% or higher

-This course is designed to strengthen the algebra skills required for 11th graders who may take Algebra 2 in 12th grade and to prepare 12th graders for introductory college level math courses.
-This course is a more indepth study of the introductory concepts of Algebra, including algebraic expressions, solving equations and inequalities in one variable, linear relationships, systems of equations, polynomials, and quadratic relationships.
+This course is designed to strengthen the algebra skills required for 11th graders who may take Algebra 2 in 12th grade and to prepare 12th graders for introductory college-level math courses.
+This course is a more in-depth study of the introductory concepts of Algebra, including algebraic expressions, solving equations and inequalities in one variable, linear relationships, systems of equations, polynomials, and quadratic relationships.
 A continued study of Algebra will develop and extend mathematical power using algebraic, numeric, and graphical techniques.
 Topics include a study of function, functional families (exponential, logarithmic, rational, etc.), and right triangle trigonometry.
-TI-84 Plus Calculator is required.